bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/microprofile-graphql-quickstart/README.md

 The GraphQL UI has been enabled for dev and prod profile and can be accessed from `<protocol>://<hostname>/q/graphql-ui`.

-Sample Query to try in GraphQL editor:
+Sample queries to try in GraphQL editor:

 ```GraphQL
 {